 C. Price Adjustments.
 If any delay in delivery beyond the date of delivery scheduled at the time of entry of the order is requested or otherwise caused by Buyer, Seller will adjust the price under the provisions of this subsection.
-The current pricing is only valid for 90 days and that at the expiration of each 90-day period following agreement, Seller may unilaterally adjust and condition further supply on a new price, among other reasons, to cover Seller’s increased cost of performance due to, among other circumstances: volume fluctuations and increases in the costs of labor, materials, production or transportation and change in specifications or directions or in the law or other conditions beyond Seller’s reasonable control after the date of any quotation.
+The current pricing is only valid for 30 days and that at the expiration of each 30-day period following agreement, Seller may unilaterally adjust and condition further supply on a new price, among other reasons, to cover Seller’s increased cost of performance due to, among other circumstances: volume fluctuations and increases in the costs of labor, materials, production or transportation and change in specifications or directions or in the law or other conditions beyond Seller’s reasonable control after the date of any quotation.
 Seller reserves the right to increase the purchase prices of the Goods in proportion to any increase in cost to Seller of raw materials from the date of quotation to the date of shipment.
-If the market price of any applicable raw material increase more than 3% in a 30-day period, after shipping stock within that 30-day period at the current price, any remaining stock or new production will be at an increased price to be negotiated at seller’s discretion, which must be exercised in good faith and reasonably.
+If the market price of any applicable raw material increase more than 3% in a 30-day period, after shipping stock within that 30-day period at the current price, any remaining stock or new production will be at an increased price to be negotiated at seller’s discretion, which must be exercised reasonably and in good faith.

 D. Seller will retain 100% of all value-added or value-engineering or other savings that are the result of its efforts aimed at cost reduction whether these changes occur before or after the start of production.
 Seller and Buyer will equally share, 50%/50%, all value-added or value-engineering or other savings that are the result of joint engineering efforts aimed at cost reduction whether these changes occur before or after the start of production.
 Prices for goods and tooling are valid only for volumes quoted, with the ability to provide additional volume of 15% for short-term surge requirements of not more than 30 days within any 365-day period, and any demand for additional volume beyond 30 days are subject to additional tooling charges or price adjustment.